adamshand/macos-wifi-toggle/README.md

 1. You are looking for the device name for your ethernet connection.
 In the above example that's "Thunderbolt Ethernet Slot 0".

 1. Edit `wifi-toggle.sh` and change the ETHERNET_REGEX variable to match the name of your ethernet device.
-It doesn't have to be the full name but it **MUST** uniquely match only the name of your ethernet device.
+It doesn't have to be the full name of the device, but it **MUST** uniquely match only a single ethernet device.
 In this case either "Thunderbolt" or "Ethernet" would work fine.
-If it matches more than one line, the script will error.
+If it matches more than one device, the script will error.

+1. The script is setup to use the builtin Mac WiFI device.
+If you aren't using something else (eg. a USB WiFi adapter) you will also need to update the `WIFI_REGEX` variable in the same way.

 1. Run `wifi-toggle.sh on` and it will install a launchd service in `~/Library/LaunchAgents`.
 From now on ...